MojoliciousDotIO/mojolicious.io/blog/2017/12/05/day-5-your-apps-built-in-commands/index.markdown

   - You can pipe data to the command if you just want to send the raw contents of a file rather than url-encode it.
   - See lots more examples in the [documentation](http://mojolicious.org/perldoc/Mojolicious/Command/get#SYNOPSIS).

-But I haven't even hit to coolest feature yet.
+But I haven't even touched on its coolest feature yet.
-This command also works on your application if you use relative paths.
+This command also works on your application when you request a relative url.
-This is so handy for debugging requests, you don't even need a browser!
+This is so handy for debugging requests during rapid development; you don't even need a browser!

     perl santa.pl get /meet/rudolph 'p' text